Julia Koch

 Julia Margaret Flesher Koch (born April 12, 1962) is an American socialite and philanthropist who is one of the richest women in the world.
-As of May 2025, her fortune was over $74.2 billion.
+As of August 2026, her fortune was estimated at $81.2 billion.
 She inherited her fortune from her husband, David Koch, who died in 2019.

 Life

 Julia Margaret Flesher was born in Des Moines, Iowa, on April 12, 1962.
 Her family came from a farming background, but when she was born, her parents, Margaret and Frederic Flesher, owned a furniture store called Flesher's.
 She spent her early childhood in Indianola, Iowa, then when she was eight years old her family moved to Conway, Arkansas, where her parents started a clothing store called Peggy Frederic's, which she considered "a beautiful, beautiful shop".
 By 1998, her mother still lived in Conway but her father had moved back to Indianola.

 After graduating from the University of Central Arkansas and working as a model, Flesher moved to New York City in 1984, where she worked as fashion designer Adolfo's assistant and did fittings for Nancy Reagan.

 She met David Koch on a blind date in January 1991, although they did not continue dating at the time.
 She later described her reaction: "I'm glad I met that man because now I know I never want to go out with him".
 However, the two met again at a party later that year and started dating.
 She stopped working in 1993, and they got married in May 1996 at David Koch's house on Meadow Lane in Southampton.

 In December 1997, she made what the New York Times called her "New York society debut" at the Met Gala.
 She was co-chairwoman of the gala that year, along with Anna Wintour and Patrick McCarthy.
 McCarthy said she was "one of those people who occur in New York every few years...she's beautiful, she loves fashion, she knows how to entertain, she's married to an extraordinarily rich man."

-Julia and David Koch had three children.
+Julia and David Koch had three children, David Jr., Mary Julia and John.
+Mary Julia is associate opinion editor at The Wall Street Journal.